 - Distended abdomen

-This is just an overview; for more details on symptoms of celiac disease, consider reading the following articles on this site:
+This is just an overview; for more details on the symptoms of celiac disease, consider reading the following lessons in the Gluten Intolerance School:

 - Silent Celiac Disease Symptoms